Preston Park Velodrome: 1948 to 1967: Prestonville Nomads

-Preston Park Youth Cycling Club has used the site since its formation in 1998, catering for over 100 young members aged 8 to 18 and meeting between March and October every Saturday morning.
+1998 to present: Preston Park Youth Cycling Club (PPYCC)

+PPYCC has used the site since its formation in 1998, catering for over 100 young members aged 8 to 18 and meeting between March and October every Saturday morning.

-Sussex Cycle Racing League has used the site since circa 2000, running a Wednesday night track league between April and August every year.
-This usually attracts between 60 and 80 competitors weekly and includes all types of events from scratch races, handicaps and points races to the more unusual keirins and devil-take-the-hindmost contests.
+Mid-20th Century (advent uncertain) to present: Sussex Cycle Racing League (SCRL)

+SCRL runs a Wednesday night track league between April and August every year and road circuit races in winter and summer.
+The track racing, on track bikes with no brakes, usually attracts between 60 and 80 competitors weekly.
+Competitors commonly fit the age range of 6 years to 60+ years, and racing includes all types of events from scratch races, handicaps and points races to the more unusual keirins, snowballs, Marymoor Crawl and devil-take-the-hindmost contests.

-Occasional tenants
+2013 to present: Brighton Tri Club

+Brighton Tri Club use the velodrome on Saturday mornings before attending ParkRun, also at Preston Park.